 Encouraging brand advocacy costs next to nothing compared to paid media.
 Additionally, popping up more and more via social media could actually score you earned media mentions as an added bonus.

-Based on the previously noted CMI study, 50% of marketers believe that their ROI is closely linked to the way they go about distributing content.
 Rather than paying for promotion and distribution, creating your own advocates represents a more financially sensible strategy.

 As competition continues to emerge in the SaaS space, having voices on deck to promote your content becomes a critical piece of standing out from the crowd.